 Whenever a new year arrives, we often reminisce over the previous year, don’t we?
 We think about the decisions we made and those things we wish we hadn’t done; we think about the present and how we can improve what we have; and we look to the future with expectation and hope and we resolve to live the coming year differently.

-I wonder what resolutions have you have made for 2013?
+I wonder what resolutions have you have made for the coming year?
 To lose weight?
 Cut down on your cholesterol intake?
 Stop watching too much television?
 Do more exercise?
 Catch up with friends?
 Research suggests that less than 10% of resolutions make it through to the end of January and only 1% through to December.
-It seems that most of us struggle to keep the promises we make and so I’ve drawn up a list of New Year resolutions which should be easy to keep in 2013: LIE, CHEAT, DRINK, SWEAR and STEAL.
+It seems that most of us struggle to keep the promises we make and so I’ve drawn up a list of New Year resolutions which should be easy to keep in the year ahead: LIE, CHEAT, DRINK, SWEAR and STEAL.

-LIE back and relax just a little more in 2013.
+LIE back and relax just a little more.
 Let a little more life happen to you without so much worry.